emmercm/igir/docs/commands.md

 ROMs that are already in an archive will be re-archived.

+!!! note

+    You can use the [`--dat-combine` option](dats/processing.md#dat-combining) to cause every ROM in a DAT to be zipped together.

 ## ROM verification

 ### `test`

-After performing one of the ROM writing commands, verify that the file was written correctly.
+After performing one of the ROM writing commands (above), verify that the file was written correctly.

 - `extract test` tests that each ROM file written has the correct size & checksum
 - `zip test` tests that the `.zip` file has all the correct archive entry sizes & checksums, and contains no excess entries